MCheroajdN/Damastos-Art-Craft/README.txt

-Use of CSS selectors to style the project
+Art and Craft Website Project created using css selector to style as required by Codecademy learning course.